 Have you ever been driving the speed limit on a highway and noticed other cars flying by as if you were standing still?
-Hanging out in the “slow lane” can make you feel like you’re one of those “older” drivers we all used to laugh at.
+Hanging out in the “slow lane” can make you feel like you’re one of those pokey, “older” drivers.

 But we’re mature now, not old, right?
 We know that there is no need to rush so much because life is already too short.
 In a fast-paced world, there is value to slowing down and enjoying the scenery.
 The same is true of our yoga practice.

-In my last post, “Chillax” I described how slower forms of yoga help us develop interoception, a key skill for resiliency.
-Today let’s look at how slow-lane yoga also promotes neuroplasticity and reduces inflammation.
+Slower forms of yoga help us develop interoception, a key skill for resiliency.
+They also promote neuroplasticity, improve memory and attention, and reduce stress induced inflammation.

 Neuroplastic Changes to the Brain